GaloisInc/dlkoopman/README.md

 We highly recommend performing hyperparameter search for any problem as it can lead to massively improved results and overcome numerical instabilities.
 If required, increase `numruns` to several hundred or even several thousand, which can take several hours to run, but the results are usually worth it.

+## Known issues
+Some common issues and ways to overcome them are described in the [issues](https://github.com/GaloisInc/deep-koopman/issues?q=is%3Aissue+is%3Aclosed).

+### UserWarning: An output with one or more elements was resized
+If you get this `UserWarning`, *do not worry*.
+Even though Pytorch complains, the matrix shapes are actually perfectly compatible.

-## Numerical instabilities
+### Numerical instabilities
 The mathematical theory behind Deep Koopman involves operations such as singular value decomposition, eigenvalue decomposition, and matrix inversion.
 These can lead to the gradients becoming numerically unstable.

-Some common numerical instabilities and ways to overcome them are described in the [issues](https://github.com/GaloisInc/deep-koopman/issues?q=is%3Aissue+is%3Aclosed).

 Specifically, to debug gradient issues, insert the following line in your script:
 ```python